GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 the data from this site, and you would like to release/distribute/productize the model, you are obligated to at least make the weights of the model freely available (i.e. open-weights model).
 I am not an expert in data licensing; I am not aware of whether an existing license matches what we need.
 Perhaps a [Creative Commons](https://en.wikipedia.org/wiki/Creative_Commons_license) license like CC-BY-SA or CC-BY-NC-SA, if the Share-Alike (SA) clause also covers models trained on the data.
 Suggestions are welcome.

-On the other hand, if you would like to contribute data to the website, and your data is generated base on some existing data source and/or LLM model output, you want to make sure the license of the existing data source / LLM model is compatible with you open-sourcing your data this way.
+On the other hand, if you would like to contribute data to the website, and your data is generated based on some existing data source and/or LLM model output, you want to make sure the license of the existing data source / LLM model is compatible with you open-sourcing your data this way.

 The GitHub repository contains the source code but the website is not yet officially hosted anywhere. *(Update 11/13: A [Demo site](http://www.codeproofarena.com:8000) is up.)* My hope is for someone from the open source community to fork the repo and host the website.
 Whoever hosts the website can decide on the data license for the site (and be prepared to enforce it).
 Given the license, people can decide whether to contribute data to the site.